-Upon results of initial and periodical surveys of marine diesel engines under the requirements of regulation 13 in Annex VI to MARPOL 73/78, the relevant entries shall be made in para 2.2.1 of the Supplement (form 2.2.41) to the IAPP Certificate (form 2.4.6) in accordance with IMO resolution MEPC.1/Circ.849.
+Upon results of initial and periodical surveys of marine diesel engines under the requirements of regulation 13 in Annex VI to MARPOL 73/78, the relevant entries shall be made in para 2.2.1 of the Supplement (form 2.4.23) to the IAPP Certificate (form 2.4.6) in accordance with IMO resolution MEPC.1/Circ.849.

-- 2.1.7 As to the energy efficiency of ships in accordance with the requirements of Chapter 4, Annex VI to MARPOL 73/78, every ship of 400 gross tonnage and above covered by Chapter 4, Annex VI to MARPOL 73/78 shall be subject to the surveys specified below in compliance with IMO resolution MEPC.203(62), taking into consideration the 2014 Guidelines on Survey and Certification of the Energy Efficiency Design Index (EEDI), given in IMO resolution MEPC.254(67), as amended by IMO resolutions MEPC.261(68) and MEPC.309(73): - .1 an initial survey before the ship is put into service or before the International Energy Efficiency Certificate (IEE Certificate) (form 2.4.3) is issued for the first time.
-The survey shall be such as to ensure that attained energy efficiency design index (attained EEDI) of the ship complies with Chapter 4, Annex VI to MARPOL 73/78 and that the Ship Energy Efficiency Management Plan (SEEMP) required by regulation 22 of Annex VI is available onboard; - .2 a general or partial survey, according to the circumstances, after a major conversion of a new ship to which requirements for EEDI apply.
-The survey shall ensure that the attained EEDI of the ship is recalculated and meets the requirements of regulation 21, Annex VI to MARPOL 73/78 with the reduction factor X corresponding to Table 2.6.4 of Part VI "Ship's Equipment and Arrangements for the Prevention of Air Pollution" of these Guidelines applicable for the type and size of the converted ship in the time phase corresponding to the date of contract for construction or keel laying or delivery specified for the ship prior to conversion; - .3 in cases where the major conversion of a new or existing ship is so extensive that the ship is regarded as a newly constructed ship, the necessity of an initial survey on attained EEDI shall be determined.
+- 2.1.7 As to the energy efficiency of ships, every ship of 400 gross tonnage and above covered by Chapter 4 of Annex VI to MARPOL 73/78 shall be subject to the surveys listed below in accordance with regulation 5 of Annex VI to MARPOL 73/78 taking into account the 2014 Guidelines on Survey and Certification of the Energy Efficiency Design Index (EEDI) given in IMO resolution MEPC.254(67), as amended by IMO resolutions MEPC.261(68) and MEPC.309(73): - .1 an initial survey before the ship is put into service or before the International Energy Efficiency Certificate (IEE Certificate) (form 2.4.3) is issued for the first time.
+The survey shall be such as to ensure that attained energy efficiency design index (attained EEDI) of the ship complies with Chapter 4 of Annex VI to MARPOL 73/78 and that the Ship Energy Efficiency Management Plan (SEEMP) required by regulation 26 (former regulation 22) of Annex VI is available onboard; - .2 a general or partial survey, according to the circumstances, after a major conversion of a new ship to which requirements for EEDI apply.
+The survey shall ensure that the attained EEDI of the ship is recalculated and meets the requirements of regulation 24 (former regulation 21) of Annex VI to MARPOL 73/78 with the reduction factor X corresponding to Table 2.6.4 of Part VI "Ship's Equipment and Arrangements for the Prevention of Air Pollution" of these Guidelines applicable for the type and size of the converted ship in the time phase corresponding to the date of contract for construction or keel laying or delivery specified for the ship prior to conversion; - .3 in cases where the major conversion of a new or existing ship is so extensive that the ship is regarded as a newly constructed ship, the necessity of an initial survey on attained EEDI shall be determined.

-The survey shall ensure that the attained EEDI is calculated and meets the requirements of regulation 21, Annex VI to MARPOL 73/78 with the reduction factor X corresponding to Table 2.6.4 of Part VI "Ship's Equipment and Arrangements for the Prevention of Air Pollution" applicable for the type and size of the converted ship at the date of the contract of the conversion or, in absence of a contract, the commencement date of the conversion.
-The survey shall also verify that the SEEMP required by regulation 22, Annex VI to MARPOL 73/78 is on board:
+The survey shall ensure that the attained EEDI is calculated and meets the requirements of regulation 24 (former regulation 21) of Annex VI to MARPOL 73/78 with the reduction factor X corresponding to Table 2.6.4 of Part VI "Ship's Equipment and Arrangements for the Prevention of Air Pollution" applicable for the type and size of the converted ship at the date of the contract of the conversion or, in absence of a contract, the commencement date of the conversion.
+The survey shall also verify that the SEEMP required by regulation 26 (former regulation 22) of Annex VI to MARPOL 73/78 is on board;